-In the majority of kidney transplants, surgeons take the organ from a deceased-donor.
+With most kidney transplants, surgeons take the organ from a deceased donor.

-Living-donor kidney transplant is an option where a transplant surgeon will take a healthy kidney from a living person — whether a relative, a friend, co-worker, or neighbor — and transplant it into the recipient to compensate for the failing kidney.
+Living-donor kidney transplant is an option where a transplant surgeon will take a healthy kidney from a living person — whether a relative, friend, or stranger — and transplant it into the person with the failing kidney.

 Thinking of Becoming a Living-Kidney Donor?